-Blenkinsopp Castle Home Park is situated on the grounds of a 14th Century castle, built in 1339.
+Blenkinsopp Castle Home Park in Cumbria is situated on the grounds of a 14th Century castle, built in 1339.
 Amongst the twenty acres of trees, shrubs and hybrid rhododendrons which offer a lovely burst of colour come early Summer, sit sixty-one homes.
 High ground overlooks the estate, stretching over eight acres.
 From this area, the breathtaking mountainous lake district is just one hour drive away, as too are the rolling hills of southern Scotland and the designated Area of Outstanding Natural Beauty, Northumberland coast.
-Blenkinsopp represents a lovely space for people from any walk of life to live.
 An ideal park that is especially well suited to the older, retired person or couple.

 The white lady of Blenkinsopp

 Bryan de Blenkinsopp held the castle some six centuries ago and although a brave and distinguished man on the battlefield, his one weakness was inordinate greed for wealth.
 At a wedding feast, he was teased about his own marriage plans but replied, Never, never shall that be until I meet with a lady possessed of a chest of gold heavier than ten of my strongest men can carry into my castle.

 Subsequently feeling ashamed of this outburst, Sir Bryan quit the castle and the country.
 After many years he returned with a wife and a box of gold that took 12 strong men to carry into the castle.
 But the marriage was not happy because Sir Bryan's wife would not tell him where she and her servants had hidden the chest.